Getting started with MiRos¶

 If everything is working correctly, this should replace the camera views from the simulator with the video feed from your MiRo's cameras.

-Exercise 1.
-Torch (desk-friendly)¶
+5. Torch (desk-friendly)¶

-MiRo has four light sensors, two at the front and two at the back (left and right).
+MiRo has four light sensors: two at the front and two at the back (left and right).

-Assign a distinct action to each of the sensors (any action is allowed except translational motion or making loud noises).
+Assign a distinct action to each of the sensors any action is allowed except translational motion or making loud noises.
 You should always keep track which sensor has the highest brightness.
 Whenever this changes from one sensor to another, the corresponding action should trigger for the sensor with the highest brightness.

-Exercise 2.
-Piano (desk-friendly)¶
+6. Piano (desk-friendly)¶

 Using the 14 touch sensors on the back and 14 touch sensors on the head, see if you can turn MiRo into an impromptu piano!

-block to assign a musical note to each of the sensors and play the sound when that sensor is triggered.
+You can use the block to assign a musical note to each of the sensors and play the sound when that sensor is triggered.

 Tip